How Infrared Heating Works

 Infrared rays do not heat the air, but target directly objects, persons and materials in their immediate surroundings: walls, ceilings, floors, furniture, and people.
 Warm walls, ceiling and floor ensure a perfect thermal comfort that cannotbe achieved with conventional convection heat.

 Infrared heating works efficiently: no energy is wasted heating the air!

 Furthermore, infrared heating is a healthy, natural and comfortable way of heating: infrared rays penetrate deep into the body, just like the infrared radiationfrom the sun.
 It basically feels like sunlight, but indoors!
 Infrared heating has long been used in medical applications such as physiotherapy to improve rehabilitation.

 Short and medium-infrared waves are generated by patio heaters, whereas long waves are generated by infrared panels.
 Long waves are invisible.

 Only rays between 0.75 and 14 microns produce heat.
 Especially effective is the radiation between 6 and 14 microns (IR-radiation).
 Tests show that our infrared heating panels produce 99.82% of rays in this particular range.
 Our panels are equipped with a unique reflector technology that spreads IR radiation all around.
-An optimal surface for heat production, produced with a low to very low electrical power.
+An optimal surface for heat production, produced with low to very low electrical consumption.